Healthy buildings = healthy people

 It is a wide-ranging subject, from healthy indoor air quality through to some less well-understood issues such as electromagnetic radiation exposure.

-It is essential that the science behind these issues is understood and this series of four half day Building Biology seminars - the UK’s first ever - provides the scientific evidence for all key aspects of healthy buildings.
+It is essential that the science behind these issues is understood and this series of four two-hour Building Biology seminars provides the scientific evidence for all key aspects of healthy buildings.

 - Design process of healthy buildings